eNMS-automation/eNMS/docs/automation/services.rst

   - ``title`` (mandatory, type ``string``)
   - ``content`` (mandatory, type ``string``)
   - ``sender`` (optional, type ``string``) Email address of the sender.
-Default to the sender address of eNMS configuration.
+Default to the sender address of eNMS settings.
   - ``recipients`` (optional, type ``string``) Mail addresses of the recipients, separated by comma.
-    Default to the recipients addresses of eNMS configuration.
+    Default to the recipients addresses of eNMS settings.
   - ``filename`` (optional, type ``string``) Name of the attached file.
   - ``file_content`` (optional, type ``string``) Content of the attached file.